Factorizations of finite groups: More examples of factorizable groups

 \begin{lemma} If a group $G$ has a presentation

 then $G$ is multifold-factorizable. \end{lemma}

-\textit{Proof.} It is clear that the group $G$ is the semidirect product of $C_3\times C_3$ with a cyclic group $C_4$.
+\begin{proof} It is clear that the group $G$ is the semidirect product of $C_3\times C_3$ with a cyclic group $C_4$.
 Since $|G|=36$ and $\Omega(36)=4$, it suffices to show that the group $G$ is $4$-factorizable.
-Since $G$ contains a subgroup $H$ of order $18$, generated by $a$, $b$, and $t^2$, and $H$ is supersolvable, it is sufficient to construct a $(3,2,2,3)$-factorization by Corollary \ref{corollary_prime_index}.
+Since $G$ contains a subgroup $H$ of order $18$, generated by $a$, $b$, and $t^2$, and $H$ is supersolvable, by Corollary \ref{corollary_prime_index}, it is sufficient to construct a $(3,2,2,3)$-factorization